 Introduction

 Hal is a artificial intelligence I wrote for the Minecraft server I run.
 Here I hope to shed some light onto what he does and how he works.
 I'm going to run with the anthropomorphized 'he' even though Hal is really just a bunch of shell code.
-If you want to try him out anytime, you can through my online demo here.

 Let's dive right in!